amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Operators sublist describes the PDE structure of the flow, specifies a discretization scheme, and selects assembling schemas for matrices and preconditioners.

-Temporarily, there is redundant information for *upwinded* nonlinear coefficient.
-Consistency of parameters `"upwind method`" is supported internally.
+* `"operators`" [sublist]

+  * `"diffusion operator`" [sublist] defines parameters for generating and assembling diffusion matrix.

     * `"matrix`" [sublist] defines parameters for generating and assembling diffusion matrix.

-  * `"discretization primary`" [string] specifies an advanced discretization method that has useful properties under some a priori conditions on the mesh and/or permeability tensor.
-    The available options are `"mfd: optimized for sparsity`", `"mfd: optimized for monotonicity`", `"mfd: default`", `"mfd: support operator`", `"mfd: two-point flux approximation`", and `"fv: default`".
-    The first option is recommended for general meshes.
-    The second option is recommended for orthogonal meshes and diagonal absolute permeability tensor.

-  * `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy all a priori conditions.

-  * `"schema`" [Array(string)] defines the operator stencil.
-It is a collection of geometric objects.

-  * `"preconditioner schema`" [Array(string)] defines the preconditioner stencil.
-    It is needed only when the default assembling procedure is not desirable.
-If skipped, the `"schema`" is used instead.

-  * `"gravity`" [bool] specifies if flow is driven also by the gravity.

-  * `"nonstandard symbolic assembling`" [int] specifies a nonstandard treatment of schemas.
-    It is used for experiments with preconditioners.
-    Default is 0.
+See section describing operators.

+    * `"preconditioner`" [sublist] defines parameters for generating and assembling diffusion matrix that is used to create preconditioner.
+      This sublist is ignored inside sublist `"Darcy problem`".
+      Since update of preconditioner can be lagged, we need two objects called `"matrix`" and `"preconditioner`".

     * `"upwind method`" [string] specifies a method for treating nonlinear diffusion coefficient.
-    Available options are `"standard`" (default), `"amanzi: mfd`", `"amanzi: artificial diffusion`", `"amanzi: mfd second-order`", and `"none`".
+      Available options are `"standard`", `"mfd`" (default), and `"mfd second-order`" (experimental).

-* `"preconditioner`" [sublist] defines parameters for generating and assembling diffusion matrix that is used to create preconditioner.
-Since update of preconditioner can be lag, we need two objects called `"matrix`" and `"preconditioner`".
+      This sublist is ignored inside sublist `"Darcy problem`".

+    * `"upwind`" [sublist] defines upwind method for relative permeability.

       * `"upwind method`" [string] specifies a method for treating nonlinear diffusion coefficient.
         Available options are `"standard`", `"mfd`" (default), and `"mfd second-order`" (experimental).

       * `"upwind NAME parameters`" [sublist] defines parameters for upwind method `"NAME`".

         * `"tolerance`" [double] specifies relative tolerance for almost zero local flux.
 In such a case the flow is assumed to be parallel to a mesh face.
 Default value is 1e-12.

         * `"reconstruction method`" [string] defines a reconstruction method for the second-order upwind.

         * `"limiting method`" [string] defines limiting method for the second-order upwind.

 .. code-block:: xml